DrDrZ95/ManusProject/README.md

 1. Hosting AI model inference (currently Qwen2-7B-Instruct via existing Python scripts).
 2. Providing a .NET 8.0 Web API backend (`AgentWebApi/`) for agent logic and future integrations.
 3. Reserving a space for a React-based user interface (`AgentUI/`).
+4. Supporting model fine-tuning with Unsloth and LoRA for customization.

 The implementation includes comprehensive documentation, setup scripts for the Python-based model serving, and the newly scaffolded .NET Web API project.